We rounded up the best dark chocolate bars to snack on when you’re trying to be healthy but still want a treat.

 The hit of matcha green tea and spirulina makes this bar a no-brainer.
 The latter ingredient is packed with vitamins A, C, E and B, as well as a whole host of minerals such as calcium, magnesium, zinc and selenium.
-If you haven’t gotten on the matcha train yet, know it’s been linked to health benefits, including heart disease prevention and mental alertness.See It
+If you haven’t gotten on the matcha train yet, know it’s been linked to health benefits, including heart disease prevention and mental alertness.Buy Now

 At 56 percent bittersweet, this is a good bar to try if you’re new to dark chocolate.
 Originally sold as baking chocolate in the ‘30s, this brand has become a staple in Iceland, and is much better for you than raiding the bag of semi-sweet chocolate chips in the pantry.
 Also?
 That.
-Wrapper.See It
+Wrapper.Buy Now

 Made with ethically sourced chocolate, Taza follows Mexican traditions to create chocolate discs (not bars!) that are ground on millstones to highlight the complex taste of cacao.
-Rounding out the process is adding single ingredients like vanilla, cinnamon, and chili.See It
+Rounding out the process is adding single ingredients like vanilla, cinnamon, and chili.Buy Now

 As you can imagine, 99 percent is the real deal.
 Think of eating this kind of chocolate bar the way you’d savor a rich red wine.
-In fact, why not double the antioxidants and pair a few squares with a rich red wine?See It
+In fact, why not double the antioxidants and pair a few squares with a rich red wine?Buy Now

-Yes, this breaks down to over $15 a bar (there are four total).
-But the “K” in the name stands for Thomas Keller, who paired up with olive oil producer Armando Manni, used single-origin beans, and created spins on “traditional” favorites like peppermint dark chocolate.See It
+Yes, this breaks down to almost $15 a bar (there are two total).
+But the “K” in the name stands for Thomas Keller, who paired up with olive oil producer Armando Manni and used single-origin beans to bring us lush, artisanal dark chocolate in a super sleek package.Buy Now

 Following a keto or low-carb diet?
 Chocolate can still be on your plan.
-If you want your dark chocolate to be more sweet than bitter, look for options without sugar—the sweetness in this one comes from monk fruit.See It
+If you want your dark chocolate to be more sweet than bitter, look for options without sugar—the sweetness in this one comes from monk fruit.Buy Now

 There’s one ingredient in this chocolate bar, and that’s cocoa.
-It may be bitter to some, but it also packs a powerful nutritional punch and makes it suitable for anyone following a ketogenic-type diet.See It
+It may be bitter to some, but it also packs a powerful nutritional punch and makes it suitable for anyone following a ketogenic-type diet.Buy Now

 “It’s food, not candy” is Eating Evolved’s tagline and it plays out in the list of ingredients in each bar.
 The list is short: Organic cacao, organic coconut sugar, organic cacao butter.
 More impressive is what the brand omits.
-Minus soy, traditional sugars, or emulsifiers, this bar still tastes rich, complex, and is a guilt-free treat for anyone exploring clean eating.See It
+Minus soy, traditional sugars, or emulsifiers, this bar still tastes rich, complex, and is a guilt-free treat for anyone exploring clean eating.Buy Now